 Xevo G2-S QTOF

-This newer generation Xevo G2 QToF offers greater sensitivity for the rapid identification and quantification of a broad range of compounds in complex biological samples.
+This update of the Xevo G2 QTOF offers greater sensitivity for the for rapid identification and quantification of a broad range of compounds in complex biological samples.
 MSE is a simple but powerful approach that delivers accurate mass precursor and fragment ion data for every detectable component.

 The ultimate in tandem quadrupole performance allows you to achieve quantitative data.
 The sensitivity, robustness, and ease of use make this instrument the perfect platform for MRM experiments and identification of structures of analytes, even at low concentrations.

 GCMS is useful analytical technique that combines mass spectrometry and gas chromatography for accurate measurement of volatile organic and inorganic compounds.
 Manufacturer supplied software with built-in spectral libraries makes GCMS makes for easy identification of compounds.
 Our Metabolics Shared Resources core has recently acquired a new Leco Pegasus HT GC-TOFMS, which will expand the range of metabolites that we will be able assess.